-It's all about taking control of the salt you use during food preparation and ensuring that you use less salt.
-Of course, it's easy when you are the person in control in the kitchen.
+It's all about looking out for hidden salt.
+Many foods have hidden salt in them.
+Of course, it's easy when you are the person in control in the kitchen, but it's more difficult when you're eating out.
 That's why organisers of the campaign will be speaking to chefs, fast food and takeaways to ensure that they are made aware of the implications of a high salt diet.

 Did you know that stroke is the third biggest killer in the UK.
 Salt is the major factor that raises blood pressure and high blood pressure is the single most important risk factor for stroke.
 Reducing average salt intake by just 1g/day can prevent at least 2,600 deaths from stroke every year, plus the additional thousands of events that do not result in death.